 Algae range from single cells through to complex multicellular forms several metres in length.

 Learn more about these unicellular photosynthetic organisms and their unique silica cell wall.

-Blue-green algae are prokaryotes more closely related to bacteria than other algae and are often referred to as cyanobacteria.
+Cyanobacteria are prokaryotes more closely related to bacteria than other algae.

 Mostly marine-based, brown algae range from unicellular organisms to seaweeds over 50 metres long.